World War I

 The President of the General Council of the Aisne unveiled La Constellation de la Douleur on September 22, 2007.

-The territorial organization manages the Museum of the Chemin des Dames.
+The territorial organisation manages the Museum of the Chemin des Dames.

 Aisne department - Caverne du Dragon - Oulches-la-Vallée-Foulon - Picardie region